CessyIntet/Test-Automation-Portfolio/README.md

+Start of Amazing Journey

-# 🧪 SauceDemo Playwright Test Automation Suite
+## 🧪 SauceDemo Playwright Test Automation Suite

 Automated end-to-end test suite for the SauceDemo web application, built using Playwright + TypeScript.
 This project demonstrates modern test automation practices such as data-driven testing, custom fixtures, Allure reporting, and Lighthouse performance auditing.

+---

-# 🚀 Project Overview
+### 🚀 Project Overview

 This project validates the functional and performance quality of the SauceDemo e-commerce platform.
 It covers major workflows — login, product listing, add-to-cart, and checkout — ensuring both functional correctness and UI consistency.